NathanHarrington/dotfiles/README.md

 ### Move over previous system files.
-With the previous years m.2 sssd, plug it into the adapter, start thunar, click the drive ane enter the passphrase.
+With the previous years m.2 ssd, plug it into the adapter, start thunar, click the drive and enter the passphrase.

 Copy the auto_backup folder from the old system: cp -ra old_system_mount_location/home/nharrington/Documents/auto_backup ~/Documents/auto_backup